 Q: Can I make a contribution by check?

 A: ActBlue accepts contributions by credit card, debit card, PayPal, and ApplePay, but not by check.
-However, if you would like to give via a donor-advised fund (DAF) or family foundation, we have options!
+However, if you would like to give via donor-advised fund (DAF) or family foundation, we have options!
 Please contact us.

 Q: I am over 70 and obliged to take a minimum distribution from my IRA and 457 retirement accounts.
 In the past, I've paid state and federal income taxes on those distributions.
-If I want to donate funds from those accounts to the 501(c)(3)s supported by WtW, is there a way for me to avoid tax liability on the distribution (and thus save money and/or maximize my contribution)?
+Is there a way for me to donate funds from those accounts?